offsecph/CREAMpi/README.md

 `pipx install git+https://github.com/Pennyw0rth/NetExec`

-if it the error still persist; like `[fatal error: Python.h: No such file or directory]` the cause is might be a unexpected termination of ansible process which broke down python environment.
+if it the error still persist; like `[fatal error: Python.h: No such file or directory]` the cause is might be a unexpected termination of ansible process which broke down the python environment.
 Reimage pi, and rerun ansible playbook.
 ```

 *[DEBUGGING] For debugging any errors per playbook:*